Albert Park (Vic.)

 AreaSearch assessment of residential development activity positions Albert Park among the top 25% of areas assessed nationwide

-Albert Park has averaged approximately 165 new dwelling approvals annually over the past five financial years, totalling an estimated 828 homes.
-As of FY-26, two approvals have been recorded.
-The average number of new residents per year arriving for each new home is around 0.1 between FY-21 and FY-25.
-New construction is meeting or exceeding demand, providing more options for buyers and facilitating population growth.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Albert Park averaged approximately 165 new dwelling approvals annually over the past five financial years, totalling an estimated 828 homes.
+As of FY-26 so far, 2 approvals have been recorded.
+Over these five years, from FY-21 to FY-25, an average of around 0.1 new residents per year arrived for each new home approved.
+This indicates that new construction is keeping pace with or even exceeding demand, providing more options for buyers and potentially supporting population growth beyond current projections.

-The average value of new properties under construction is $428,000, slightly above the regional average.
-In FY-26, there have been $25.8 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Melbourne, Albert Park has 131.0% more construction activity per person, suggesting strong developer confidence in the location.
-New developments consist of 1.0% detached dwellings and 99.0% townhouses or apartments, reflecting a trend towards denser development to cater to downsizers, investors, and entry-level buyers.
-This is a significant shift from the current housing mix of 19.0% houses.
-Albert Park has around 17 people per approval, indicating a developing area.
-According to AreaSearch's latest quarterly estimate, Albert Park is projected to add 2,075 residents by 2041.
+The average value of new properties constructed during this period was approximately $428,000, slightly above the regional average, suggesting a focus on quality developments.
+In FY-26 to date, there have been $25.8 million in commercial approvals, demonstrating moderate levels of commercial development activity.
+When compared with Greater Melbourne, Albert Park has 131.0% more construction activity per person, offering buyers greater choice and indicating strong developer confidence in the location.
+New development in Albert Park consists predominantly of townhouses or apartments, making up 99.0% of approvals, with detached dwellings accounting for only 1.0%.
+This trend reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements, marking a significant change from the current housing mix, which is currently 19.0% houses.
+Albert Park's population density, at around 17 people per approval, indicates that it is a developing area.
+According to AreaSearch's latest quarterly estimate, Albert Park is projected to add approximately 2,084 residents by 2041.

 Frequently Asked Questions - Development